 Opening to Traffic.
 The wearing course may be opened to traffic when it has hardened to the satisfaction of the Engineer.

 Quality Control/Quality Assurance.
-Material testing shall be according to Article 1030.05, except the following tests will not be required.
+Material testing shall be according to Articles 1030.06 and 1030.09, except the following tests will not be required.

 (a) Bituminous Core Density